karamfd/uses/README.md

 - [Kobo](https://www.kobo.com/ca/en): Canadian e-book store.
 - [LinkedIn Learning](https://www.linkedin.com/learning): education platform that you can access for free with a library card.
 - [Menu Bar Calendar](https://sindresorhus.com/menu-bar-calendar): replaces your calendar on the menu.
-- [Pandan](https://sindresorhus.com/pandan): shows you how long you've been staring at your monitor, so you can take a break.
+- [Pandan](https://sindresorhus.com/pandan): shows you how long you’ve been staring at your monitor, so you can take a break.
 - [Spotify](https://open.spotify.com/): streaming music for work or pleasure.